 Aurecon provided building services on the striking 53 000-seat oval with its grandstand roof being among the lightest in Australia.
 The development has been the recipient of numerous awards.
 The long-span floor structures maximise space flexibility and ease of pedestrian movement.

-After winning an international design competition, Aurecon provided structural and bridge engineering design for the 255-metre-long pedestrian bridge wrapped by 2 000 square metres of curved glass cladding.
+After winning an international design competition, Aurecon was appointed the lead consultant for the design and management of the 255-metre-long pedestrian bridge wrapped by 2,000 square metres of curved glass cladding.

 The curvilinear, sleek, elegant and slender form integrates effortlessly into the built forms and parklands on either side of the river, providing opportunities for ‘plug and play’ mini events as a piece of ‘theatre’ on the river.